ndp/csster/README.md

 The "li" property in this case might be a selector or might be a property name.
 A list of valid property names is used to identify properties right now, and otherwise it's considered a sub-selector.

-Csster supports SASS's "&" operator, to indicate that the selector should be combined with the parent selector.
+Csster supports SASS's `&` operator, to indicate that the selector should be combined with the parent selector.
 Instead of the default "any descendent" space character being inserted, no space is inserted.

 Combined rules (with commas) are expanded as expected, so nested rules with commas have their parents expanded.

 #### Functions
 Most manipulations will fall into Javascript's language support, as far as any math or looping.
-Use Javascript to write necessary functions.
+Use Javascript to write necessary functions!

 #### Colors